Posted: March 13, 2018 by: AG_Creative86

 How did it get down here?

-A scream came out of nowhere, and the twins spun around and to watch a man’s form fall from above.
+A scream echoed against the walls, sounding like it came from nowhere and everywhere.
+The twins spun around and watched as a man’s form fell from above.
 He crashed to the ground as they had, but his body contorted in angles Tia didn’t think possible.

 “Father!”
 Tia exclaimed.
 Aaric clutched onto her hand, stopping her from running toward him.